Sabine Huynh: Literary achievements

 Huynh writes poetry and prose works (novels, essays, short stories, diaries), mostly in French.
 Her first literary publications, in English, are from 2000: The Dudley Review, annual literary journal showcasing writing and artwork by Harvard University graduate students.

 In 2015, she won the 2015 European Calliope literary prize (awarded to promising young Francophone authors by the Cénacle Européen francophone, which used to be the Association Léopold Sédar-Senghor).

 She has translated English and Hebrew into French.
-She has translated Uri Orlev's poetry and prose, and other writers' and poets', among them Anne Sexton, Gwendolyn Brooks, Seymour Mayne, Dara Barnat, Carla Harryman, Laynie Browne, Karen Alkalay-Gut, Rodger Kamenetz, Ilya Kaminsky.
+She has translated Uri Orlev's poetry and prose, and other writers' and poets', among them Anne Sexton, Gwendolyn Brooks, Seymour Mayne, Dara Barnat, Carla Harryman, Laynie Browne, Karen Alkalay-Gut, Rodger Kamenetz, Ilya Kaminsky, Katie Farris.

 Her translation of Ilya Kaminsky's collection Deaf Republic won the 2022 Alain Bosquet Poetry Award.

 Her articles and book reviews have been published in various cultural and literary magazines over the years, including The Jerusalem Post, La Nouvelle Quinzaine littéraire, Diacritik.

-Her poetry collections include Loin du rivage, Parler peau, Les colibris à reculons, Kvar lo, which won France's 2017 CoPo Poetry Prize, and Dans le tournant/Into the Turning, a bilingual English-French book (co-author: Amy Hollowell).
+Her poetry collections include Setting Sail - 60 Sonnets for the Boat People, Herbyers, Loin du rivage, Parler peau, Les colibris à reculons, Kvar lo, which won France's 2017 CoPo Poetry Prize, and Dans le tournant/Into the Turning, a bilingual English-French book (co-author: Amy Hollowell).

 Her epistolary essay addressed to poet Allen Ginsberg, whom she met when she was 21, was published in 2016 under the title Avec vous ce jour-là – Lettre au poète Allen Ginsberg (MaelstrÖm reEvolution, Brussels).